KnightChaser/docker-elk-winlogbeat/README.md

     ```
     https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon
     ```
     * Download the **winlogbeat** with version of `7.1.1`.
-(Because ELK stack is configured as version of `7.1.1`, matching the overall version is highly encouraged.)
+(Because ELK stack is configured as the version of `7.1.1`, matching the overall version is highly encouraged.)
     ```
     https://www.elastic.co/downloads/past-releases/winlogbeat-7-1-1
     ```
     * Test an ICMP connectivity(`ping`) between ELK servers and ELK clients.
-You can consider disabling Windows firewall that blocks the communications during the machines are part of the ELK stack.
+You can consider disabling the Windows firewall that blocks communications while the machines are part of the ELK stack.
     <img src="./_readme_asset/disable_firewalls_win10.png">
     * Initiate sysmon.
-If you don't have any XML sysmon rule, you can download and use `sysmonconfig-export.yml` file as default for sysmon.
+If you don't have any XML sysmon rule, you can download and use `sysmonconfig-export.yml` file as the default for sysmon.
 And, execute the sysmon service. (`.\sysmon.exe --accepteula`, `.\sysmon.exe -i <path_to>\sysmonconfig-export.xml`...)
     ```
     https://github.com/SwiftOnSecurity/sysmon-config/blob/master/sysmonconfig-export.xml
     ```